eliranwong/AMD_iGPU_AI_Setup/README.md

 Do NOT set ROCR_VISIBLE_DEVICES for iGPU.

-Set it ONLY for dedicated GPUs, e.g.https://github.com/eliranwong/MultiAMDGPU_AIDev_Ubuntu#overview
+Set it ONLY for discrete GPUs, e.g. https://github.com/eliranwong/MultiAMDGPU_AIDev_Ubuntu#overview

 ## Remarks about HSA_OVERRIDE_GFX_VERSION: